dhillonfarms/randomCode/networking.md

       - Endpoint policy is used to control what it can access.
 E.g. only certan S3 buckets Only
       - Can't access cross-region service
       - Private Leaky Bucket -- configure bucket policy to be accessed only by a specific gateway endpoint and deny from anywhere else.
+      - Does not allow access from on-prem
+      - Does not allow access from another AWS account
+      - Not Billed
     - Interface endpoint:
       -  provision an ENI and can be secured using SGs and NACLs.
       - Endpoints can provide granular access using endpoint policies which can also be combined with resource policies such as Bucket policy etc.